Do probiotics help you lose weight? Could shedding pounds be as easy as popping a pill to improve your microbiome?

 Your microbiome may also play a role in appetite; thus, taking probiotics for weight loss may just help you control your food intake.
 There are many factors involved in appetite control, but two of the main hormones are leptin and ghrelin.
 Ghrelin is the hormone that the stomach produces to make you hungry, and it also plays a role in your energy homeostasis and metabolism.
 Ideally, you will have higher levels of ghrelin between meals and during periods of fasting, and it will start to decrease once you begin eating.
 Long-term fasting impacts your gut hormones in a different way, which is outside the scope of this blog.

-Leptin, a hormone found in adipose (fatty) tissue, is supposed to help maintain regulation of energy by telling the body when it needs more energy based on levels of fat deposits, although in people who are overweight and obese, leptin resistance is common.
+Leptin, a hormone found in adipose (fatty) tissue, is supposed to help maintain regulation of energy by telling the body when it needs more energy based on levels of fat deposits, although, in people who are overweight and obese, leptin resistance is common.

 Leptin works as an appetite suppressant, so when an individual experiences leptin resistance, then it will not work as well to reduce appetite.
 In mice, when there is a mutation in the gene for leptin, it leads to obesity, although this mutation is uncommon in humans.
-However, it does demonstrate that there may be more to uncover about the relationship between leptin and obesity.
+However, it does demonstrate that there may be more to uncover the relationship between leptin and obesity.

 Other hormones involved in appetite include Peptide YY, CCK and GLP-1 (glucagon-like peptide 1), although there are more.
 GLP-1 and Peptide YY are also appetite suppressants, and SCFAs also factor into the release of these hormones, according to a paper in Obesity Reviews.

 So, how does this relate to your microbiome?
-For one, one of the short chain fatty acids (SCFA produced by commensal bacteria, propionate, activates the receptors that stimulate leptin production, which in turn would reduce appetite.
+For one, one of the short-chain fatty acids (SCFA produced by commensal bacteria, propionate, activates the receptors that stimulate leptin production, which in turn would reduce appetite.

 Furthermore, propionate may stimulate the release of the anorectic (or appetite suppressing) hormones GLP-1 and PYY.
 The researchers also postulate that acetate, another SCFA, may also cross the blood-brain barrier and act as an appetite suppressant signal on its own.
 To reach effectiveness (increase SCFA production and impact appetite), it required an acute dose of at least 35 grams per day of inulin, one prebiotic, or 15-39 grams per day for two to twelve weeks of oligofructose, another type of prebiotic, based on the findings of the study.
-For comparison, the recommended dosage for most prebiotics start at about 10 grams per day, although it can go up to the 30 or 40 gram range depending on the circumstance.
+For comparison, the recommended dosage for most prebiotics starts at about 10 grams per day, although it can go up to the 30 or 40-gram range depending on the circumstance.
 Another study referenced in the review also demonstrated that it took nine to 12 months of consuming high-wheat fiber before there was an increase in SCFA and GLP-1 secretion.
 Thus, taking prebiotics is not a simple, one-time fix but instead requires time to impact the microbiota, their byproducts, and the gut hormones.

 One mechanistic study using mouse models demonstrated that an injection of acetate led to an acute reduction on appetite and subsequent food intake that was not related to PYY and GLP-1, demonstrating that acetate may work by affecting the hypothalamus directly.